Member Handbook

 Monitoring Your Services

-Your care manager is responsible for monitoring your person-centered Individual Support Plan (ISP), including all of your waiver services and all other Medicaid services provided to you, and your overall health and safety.
-Monitoring will take place in all service settings and on a schedule outlined in your ISP.
+Your care manager is responsible for monitoring your person-centered ISP.
+This includes all of waiver services and all other Medicaid services provided to you, and your overall health and safety.
+Monitoring takes place in all the service settings and on a schedule outlined in your ISP.

 What Does Your Care Manager Monitor?